open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 #### Figure 14.
 Typical context event

-The purpose of the _context_ event is to give additional information to receipient agents.
+The purpose of the _context_ event is to give additional information to recipient agents.
 This event is intended primarily to support context for general purpose AIs.
 For this reason it can have any structure and content and will typically be sent alongside other events as well.
 The _context_ event can also contain an optional _dialogHistory_ parameter to convey dialog history in a standard format.
 If media other than text is to be included in the _context_ object it is recommended that parameters with the format of a dialogEvent are used with meaningful key names.

-The _dialogHistory_ parameter is simple list of dialog events which should contain all, some or all of the utterances in the dialog.
+The _dialogHistory_ parameter is a simple list of dialog events which should contain some or all of the utterances in the dialog.
 It is good practice to order these in startTime order (in universal time) with the most recent event being the last item in the list.
-It is at the discretion of the sender of the _invite_ to decide how much history to include and whether the omit or anonymize certain dialogEvents in order to maintain security and confidentiality.
+It is at the discretion of the sender of the _invite_ to decide how much history to include and whether to omit or anonymize certain dialogEvents in order to maintain security and confidentiality.
 For example, the conversational floor may decide to send the last 'N' (e.g. N=4) events in the dialog as if the invited agent had been at the floor for those N dialog turns.
 If the agents had not been entitled to receive some of those events then these would also be omitted from the dialogHistory array or anonymized or redacted in some fashion.

 Conversants that do not have general purpose AI capability may choose to ignore the context event.